List of NCIS characters: Kasie Hines

 Kasie Hines is the current NCIS forensics specialist and a graduate student at the medical school in New York where Ducky is guest teaching in season 15.

 Ducky hires her as his assistant to help keep him on schedule on a book he is writing about past cases.
 However, when a past cold case resurfaces in "One Man's Trash", Ducky returns to NCIS to assist in the investigation, bringing a reluctant Kasie along with him to help and meet his co-workers.
 While Kasie is friendly towards most of Gibbs' team to the point of giving hugs, she is noticeably cold towards Abby Sciuto, making no attempts to connect with her despite staying in her guest room.
 This frustrates Abby, who believes that Kasie doesn't like her despite her attempts to be friendly, especially since, as Abby later learns from Ducky, Kasie has a degree in forensic science.

 After witnessing Kasie encourage Ducky to use the case to inspire his creativity for the book, Abby confronts Kasie, who admits that she is a fan of Abby's work and freaked out internally when she met her, and the two develop a close friendship.
 Following Abby's resignation from NCIS, Gibbs hires Kasie in "Fallout" to fill in for her temporarily until he finds a permanent replacement, which she agrees to do with Abby's blessing.
-However, this slightly unsettles the rest of the members of Gibbs' team, who are still trying to cope with Abby's departure.
+However, this slightly unsettles the rest of the members of Gibbs' team, who are still trying to cope with Abby's departure and Reeves’ death.
 Kasie becomes the permanent replacement forensics specialist in Season 16.